 Strydom conceded that Leenstra was nobody’s patient.

 Van der Nest also forced Strydom to concede that the content of her tweet to Noakes constituted an attack on his professional reputation.
-That breached the HPCSA’s rule of conduct, which states that “no professional should cast reflections on the professional reputation or skill of any person registered under the Act or any other health Act”.
-Thus, The HPCSA should have charged her as well.
+That breached the HPCSA’s rule of conduct.
+It states that “no professional should cast reflections on the professional reputation or skill of any person registered under the Act or any other health Act”.
+Thus, The HPCSA should have charged her on that point as well.

 Strydom denied that.

-Van der Nest asked Strydom if she would welcome anyone prosecuting her for her opinions, to which she answered no. He responded: “So only Professor Noakes should be charged for his opinions?”
+Van der Nest asked Strydom if she would welcome anyone prosecuting her for her opinions.
+She answered no. He responded: “So only Professor Noakes should be charged for his opinions?”

 - Click here to read: Part 2 – Noakes survives ‘trial by ambush’